Gear Reviews8 min read

 • Plastic pan can slide around on hard floors

-Our verdict: If you have a puppy or a well-adjusted adult dog, this is the crate to buy.
-Period.
+My verdict: If you have a puppy or a relaxed adult dog, this is the crate to buy.
+It's perfectly worth it.

 2. Diggs Revol (Best Premium)

 The Revol is what happens when a baby gear company designs a dog crate.
-It's beautifully engineered with a diamond-pattern mesh that's significantly stronger than standard wire crates, plus a built-in ceiling hatch for top-loading your pup.
+It doesn't look like a standard wire cage.
+Six months in, the diamond-pattern mesh still looks brand new.
+(It's significantly stronger than standard wire models).

 Buy the Diggs Revol on Amazon